mishalhaneef/library_app_google_book_api/README.md

 - Registration Screen

-a Simple registration screen with username, age and favourite book. and this data will be display in dashboard, also in the home page drawer.
+a Simple registration screen with username, age, and favorite book. and this data will be displayed in the dashboard, and also in the home page drawer.
 - Home Screen

-integrated google book api, and fetches the data to book list sections.
+integrated google book API, and fetches the data to book list sections.

-- Book Screen (Secong Screen)
+- Book Screen (Second Screen)

-used matrix 4 for book swiping effectt. matrix4 is a 4x4 matrix. with 4x4 matrix we can build 3d animations and things in 2d surface. we need 4d matrix to transform an object in 3 dimension.
+used matrix 4 for the book swiping effect. matrix4 is a 4x4 matrix. with a 4x4 matrix, we can build 3d animations and things on 2d surfaces. we need a 4d matrix to transform an object in 3 dimensions.
 - Audio Book Screen

-tried to use the audio_player package but faces some bug. so i didn't implement the audio player in to this app. but you can see the UI
+tried to use the audio_player package but faces some bugs. so I didn't implement the audio player into this app. but you can see the UI

 ## How the app works